schaferyan/schaferyan/README.md

 technology inspires me every day.
 I'm hoping to find long term employment in the industry soon, but I am also excited to get involved in some exciting open source projects.

 I'd especially love to collaborate on any social justice or music related coding projects.
-I'm also interested in projects related to writing, editing, and publishing, and have an eye for good written content - my Bachelar's was in Creative Writing.
+I'm also interested in projects related to writing, editing, and publishing, and have an eye for good written content.

+You can email me at schaferyan@gmail.com if you're interested in working together.

 <!---
 schaferyan/schaferyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.